 What's the biggest takeaway from the latest research on the origin of Buddhism and Mahayana Buddhism?

-But the full story is even more complicated than that.
-Buddhism's development is more like a tumbleweed than a tree.
-And Mahayana Buddhism is sort of like a braided stream of several river currents, without one main current.
+However, the actual tale is more convoluted than that.
+Buddhism's growth resembles a tumbleweed more than a tree.
+Additionally, Mahayana Buddhism is similar to a braided stream with multiple river currents but no primary current.